org-ST/orgST/README.md

 # Documentation
 ## organizationSTATION DOCUMENTATION
 -------------------
-Terminal release has a couple commands:
+The ORGST TERMINAL has a lot of commands:
 - getsuper (get the supertext)
 - help (check the documentation, aka this page)
-- lis/CC (check creative commons licence)
 - git (check the github page)
 - cred (check credits)
 - eufi (check the diary eufi version)